Kaimahi Whare Pūtea

 - usually work regular business hours, but may need to work evenings and weekends or be on call

-- generally work in bank branch offices, but may travel to see customers in their homes
+- generally work in bank branch offices or contact centres, but may visit customers at home

 - may travel nationally for training.